Looking for a new place to outsource Software Development?

 1. A highly-qualified workforce:

 Many Puerto Ricans chose American universities as their preferred choice for their higher education.
 Many of those who leave are specializing in engineering and software development.
-In addition, the Island is the home of the Mayaguez Campus of the University of Puerto Rico, one of the top engineering schools in the US.
-In fact, Lockeed Marteen, Accenture, Boeing, GE, and Procter & Gamble, among others, come to job fairs in Mayagüez Campus and in the Polytechnic University of Puerto Rico to get resources.
+Also, the Island is the home of the Mayaguez Campus of the University of Puerto Rico, one of the top engineering schools in the US.
+In fact, Lockheed Marteen, Accenture, Boeing, GE, and Procter & Gamble, among others, come to job fairs in Mayagüez Campus and in the Polytechnic University of Puerto Rico to get resources.
 What does this all mean for American companies looking to outsource?
 That Puerto Rico has qualified engineers that can satisfy the needs of any customer.
 Developers in the Island follow software engineering best practices and US standards.

 2. Lower costs:

 Before 1898, Puerto Rico – like most of Latin America – was a Spanish colony.
-This means that the locals have very much in common with Latin American countries.
+That means that the locals have very much in common with Latin American countries.
 However, in 1898 Puerto Rico became a US territory and most citizens are also fluent English speakers and are very synched to the American culture.
-This eliminates the cultural barrier that makes usually causes misunderstandings and delays when outsourcing.
+That eliminates the cultural barrier that makes usually causes misunderstandings and delays when outsourcing.

 Forget getting lost in the exchange, Puerto Rico has the same currency and banking systems as the mainland.